Beanie Babies: Marketing

-Early in 1995, Ty created the first iteration of the Ty Web site, the first business to consumer website designed to sell products to consumers directly.
-To go along with the launch of the Ty website in 1995, all Beanie Baby hangtags were printed with the Ty website URL and a new piece of text was added with the company's name and the following message: "Visit our website! ! !"
+Early in 1995, Ty created the first iteration of the Ty website, the first business-to-consumer website designed to sell to consumers directly.
+To go along with the launch of the Ty website in 1995, all Beanie Baby hangtags were printed with the Ty website URL and a new piece of text was added with the company's name and the following message "Visit our website".
 As a result, many consumers visited Ty's website for more information on Beanie Babies.
-This endeavor would mark the beginning of the Beanie Babies Boom.
+This endeavor would mark the beginning of the Beanie Babies boom.

 Later in 1995, Ty was forced to end production on the popular toy Lovie the Lamb, owing to an issue with suppliers in China.
 CEO Ty Warner came up with the solution to tell retailers that Lovie was merely discontinued, and even suggested that many other Beanie Babies would be discontinued as well.
 This news would spread via word of mouth, as motivated sellers began to stock up on Ty plush toys while they still could, thus creating a new demand for Beanie Babies.
-As a result of this artificial demand, consumers began buying Beanie Babies in bulk from the Ty Web site to relist them on auction sites for highly inflated prices.
+The mismatch between supply and demand lead consumers to buy Beanie Babies in bulk from the Ty website to relist them on auction sites for highly inflated prices.

 Collectibility

 Beanie Babies began to emerge as popular collectibles in late 1995, and became a hot toy.
-The company's strategy of deliberate scarcity, producing each new design in limited quantity, restricting individual store shipments to limited numbers of each design and regularly retiring designs, created a huge secondary market for the toys and increased their popularity and value as a collectible.
+The company's strategy of deliberate scarcity, producing each new design in limited quantity, restricting individual store shipments to limited numbers of each design and regularly retiring designs created a huge secondary market for the toys and increased their popularity and value as a collectible.

-They systematically retired various designs, and many people assumed that all "retired" designs would rise in value the way that early retirees had.
+Ty Inc. would systematically retire various designs, and many people assumed that all "retired" designs would rise in value the way that early retirees had.
 The craze lasted through 1999 and slowly declined after the Ty company announced that they would no longer be making Beanie Babies and made a bear called "The End".
 Some time after the original announcement that the company would stop production, Ty asked the public to vote on whether the product should continue; fans and collectors voted "overwhelmingly" to keep the toys on the market.

 At its height of popularity people would flip Beanies for as much as ten-fold on eBay.
-Indeed, at the height, Beanies made up 10% of eBay's sales.
+At their height, Beanies made up 10% of eBay's sales.
 Some collectors insured their purchases for thousands of dollars.

-Following are key factors that contributed to the collectible nature of Beanie Babies:
+The following are key factors that contributed to the collectible nature of Beanie Babies: